AbsaOSS/commons/README.md

           // run some code that calls System.exit(...)
       }
     ```

+1. `EnvFixture` - adds an API to set an environment variable for the scope of a single test method
+    ```scala
+    class MySpec ... with EnvFixture {
+      it should "set FOO variable for this test body only" in {
+        setEnv("FOO", 42)
+        // execute some test code that reads FOO environment variable
+        // via the standard Java API like System.getenv("FOO") }
+    }
+    ```

-4. `WhitespaceNormalizations` - extends Scalatest DSL with some whitespace treatment methods
+1. `WhitespaceNormalizations` - extends Scalatest DSL with some whitespace treatment methods
     ```scala
       (
         """